 How did you then discover programming?
 What drew you to it?

 I worked for a startup for five years and I thought it would last forever.
 I was laid off when the company had to file for bankruptcy, but I was given severance so I didn’t need to get another job immediately.
 I decided to use this time to consider if admin/finance was going to be something I wanted to go all the way with – or if I could get serious about a career change.
 I ended up running into a former coworker on the street who said he was looking into coding bootcamps.
 I had no idea they existed.
 From that point, I wanted to see if programming was for me.
-I took a free seven day HTML & CSS online course with Skillcrush and it was incredibly powerful to come away having built a webpage from scratch.
+I took a free seven day HTML & CSS online course and it was incredibly powerful to come away having built a webpage from scratch.
 I knew this was something I could be serious about.

 What was your favorite part of the Flatiron School experience?